• As low as $1,008/Night

 • Approximately 1600 square feet

 93-A is an 1880 historical traditional Charleston home located just two and half blocks to King Street.
 The main floor has an open floor plan living, dining, kitchen, two queen bedrooms with en-suites, and laundry.
 Upstairs boast another two king bedrooms with en-suites.
 Just off the main entry and dining area is a cozy patio ideal for morning coffee or dining alfresco in the evenings.
 93-A is full of vibrant colors and natural light.
 After a full day of shopping and exploring downtown Charleston 93 -A's comfortable living room is the ideal spot to relax.
-This alluring home is in a amazing location just steps to local eateries and multiple local boutique stores.
+This handsome home is in a phenomenal location just steps to local eateries and multiple local boutique stores.
 Within a thirty-min. walk of 93-A Spring St. you can visit the Battery, Charleston's Open-Air Market, King Street's best stores, and dine in any of downtowns astounding eateries.

 NOTE: This home can be combined with 93-B to make a seven bedroom seven bathroom home.